-Situated along Lake Ontario in northern Ohio, Lorain County is party of the greater Cleveland metropolitan area.
+Situated along Lake Erie in northern Ohio, Lorain County is party of the greater Cleveland metropolitan area.
 While the county’s average effective property tax rate of 1.65% ranks as the 10th highest in the state, it is still well below the rate in neighboring Cuyahoga County.
 The average effective rate there is 2.38%.

 According to the U.S. Census Bureau, the median home value in eastern Ohio’s Mahoning County is $98,300, among the lowest in the state.
 That is part of the reason homeowners in Mahoning County pay relatively low property taxes.
 The median annual property tax payment in Mahoning County is just $1,505.

 Property Tax: Which Counties are Getting the Best Bang for Their Buck